The Monongahela InclineNovember 24, 2014

-Combine the hustle and bustle of a Turkish bazaar, the nightlife of Las Vegas, some of the finest ethnic cuisine, the fun of a street carnival, and the atmosphere of days gone by.
-Add to this a thriving commercial center, and what do you get?
-Pittsburgh’s Strip District, a place like no other.
+The Strip District combines the hustle and bustle of a Turkish bazaar, the nightlife of Las Vegas, ethnic cuisine, the fun of a street carnival, and the atmosphere of days gone by.
+Pittsburgh’s Strip District is truly a place like no other.

 Since its founding, the Strip District has been a distinctive and vital part of the community.
 It continues to be so today.
 Just a mile east of downtown, The Strip District has had more identities than an undercover agent, from incubator of early industry and industrial hub to a center for wholesale produce, delightful specialty shops, and incredible restaurants.